shousami7/real-estate-video-generator/mcp_server/README.md

 **Arguments:**
 - `video_id` (string, required): ID of the video to extend
+- `image_path` (string, required): Absolute path to the new image file for extension
 - `extra_duration` (integer, required): Additional seconds (4-20)

 **Returns:** `task_id`